 - Serve the beet orange salad at room temperature or chilled, whichever way you prefer.

 Tips on how to make the beet orange salad look and taste awesome

 Beets have this habit of turning everything that comes in contact into its characteristic crimson red color, so reserve some of the orange segments, sunflower seeds and coconut to sprinkle on the salad bowls just before serving.

-- The vibrant colors and the orange juice are immensely appetizing and give a unique sweetness that kids love.
+- The vibrant colors of the beet orange salad are immensely appetizing and the orange juice gives a unique sweetness that kids love.

-- The fiber, good fats, vitamins B, C and E, protein, iron and antioxidants make this salad a very nutritious and a low Glycemic Index recipe.
+- The fiber, good fats, vitamins B, C and E, protein, iron and antioxidants make the beet orange salad a very nutritious and a low Glycemic Index recipe.

-- The water from boiling the beets can be used to add color to soups and curries.
+- The water from boiling the beets can be reserved and used to add color and flavor to soups and curries.

 Please let me know in the comments section if you liked this salad, and share if you loved it.